-(Annex 6.1 and 14.1 of Commission delegated regulation (EU) 2019/980)
+(Annex 6.1 and 14.1 of Commission Delegated Regulation (EU) 2019/980)

-Belfius Bank, with registered office at 1210 Brussels, Place Charles Rogier 11, Belgium, as Issuer, accepts responsibility for the information given in this Base Prospectus.
-Having taken all reasonable care to ensure that such is the case, the information contained in this Base Prospectus is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.
+Belfius Bank as Issuer accepts responsibility for the information given in this Base Prospectus and the Final Terms.
+The information contained in this Base Prospectus is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.